Summer Global Fixed Interest

 Potentially lower returns Potentially higher returns

 The risk indicator is rated from 1 (low) to 7 (high).
 The rating reflects how much the value of the fund’s assets goes up and down (volatility).
 A higher risk generally means higher potential returns over time, but more ups and downs along the way.
+The risk indicator is based on the returns data for the five years to 31 March 2026.

 * The composite benchmark for each multi-asset class fund is made up of the single asset class benchmarks weighted by the target asset allocation for the asset class.